|Cynthia M. Hutchison, CMC|

 Current student identification with photo – from a high school or an accredited institution of higher education

 The City of Riverview residents can obtain property information including property descriptions, SEV, assessed and taxable values, and tax payment history on the City’s website at www.cityofriverview.com, On Quick Links, go to “Online Tax Information”.
 This will take you to a new website that will allow you to enter the address and look up the information.
 You may also find the “Online Tax Information” link on the Assessor/Purchasing and Finance/Treasurer Departments' web pages.
 Please allow 48 hours for updates.

-Winter tax bills are mailed the first week of December.
-Winter taxes are payable without penalty through February 14, 2014.
-Beginning on February 15, a penalty of 3% will be added.
+SUMMER tax bills are mailed the first week of JULY.
+SUMMER taxes are payable without penalty through AUGUST 31, 2014.
+Beginning on September 3, a penalty of 3% will be added.
 You can pay your taxes online at the following link: http://gwarchive/revize/cor/departments/finance_treasurer_s_department/property_tax_information_is_now_available_on-line!.php

 RENTAL PROPERTY INSPECTIONS - All rental properties are required to be registered and inspected for code related compliance.

 STORAGE OF FIREWOOD: (new ordinance)